Viveks-Practice/small-business-website/README.md

 5. Open [http://localhost:3000](http://localhost:3000) in your browser to view the website.

-## Contribution Guidelines

-Contributions are what make the open-source community such a fantastic place to learn, create, and collaborate.
-Any contributions you make are **highly appreciated**.

-To contribute:

-1. Fork the repository.
-2. Create your feature branch (`git checkout -b feature/YourAmazingFeature`).
-3. Commit your changes (`git commit -m 'Add YourAmazingFeature'`).
-4. Push to the branch (`git push origin feature/YourAmazingFeature`).
-5. Open a pull request.

-Please feel free to propose changes by creating issues or opening pull requests.

 ## License

 This project is open source and available under the [MIT License](LICENSE.txt).